children playing with toys

 • Disparities: BIPOC families, immigrants, and low-income communities face systemic barriers such as provider shortages, language barriers, and implicit bias.8

-• Context: Historical underfunding of Medicaid and rural health infrastructure has further limited access to timely care.
-Applying a social justice lens ensures that solutions are equitable, inclusive and responsive to those most affected.10,11
+• Context: Historical underfunding of Medicaid and rural health infrastructure has further limited access to timely care.10,11 Applying a social justice lens ensures that solutions are equitable, inclusive and responsive to those most affected.

 Policy Solution

-1. Fast-track Evaluations: Prioritize high-risk children by using validated, developmentally appropriate screening tools such as the ASQ-3, SWYC, and MCHAT-R/F.
+1. Fast-track Evaluations: Prioritize high-risk children by using validated, developmentally appropriate screening tools such as the ASQ-3, SWYC, and MCHAT-R/F.14

 2. Care Coordination: Implement Autism Family Navigators (AFNs) to support families through screening, diagnosis, and service enrollment, reducing delays and stress.

 3. Advance Equity in Care: Ensure all services are culturally and linguistically appropriate, especially in underserved areas.
-For example, California's Regional Centers improved rates among Hispanic and low-income families through targeted community partnerships.12
+For example, California's Regional Centers are implementing strategies for policy change through community partnerships and culturally responsive service models to improve access and equity.12

 "Autism doesn't come with an instruction guide.
 It comes with a family who will never give up."